 The overall performance evaluated by comparing precision (within lab variation) versus interlab variation for each amino acid reveals three main groups.
-There are eighteen amino acids with good precision and interlab CVs of 12% or below.
-Seven amino acids show interlab CVs of about 12 - 15% with precison below 10% and there is a third group of 4 amino acids with clearly poor performance, shown here as interlab CV above 20%.
-This is very similar to performance in 2009.
+There are twenty amino acids with good precision and interlab CVs of 12% or below.
+Four amino acids show interlab CVs of about 12 - 15% with precison below 10% and there is a third group of four amino acids with clearly poor performance, shown here as interlab CV above 20%.
+This is very similar to performance in 2010.
+Taking all parameters into account there is a large group of well-established amino acids (about 20) for which there is good everall performance indicated by satisfactory.

 Taking all parameters into account there is a large group of well-established amino acids (about 20) for which there is good overall performance indicated by satisfactory values for all five analytical quality parameters.
 That is satisfactory precision and interlab CV, linearity exceeding 0.9, recovery between 90 and 110% and a high percentage of submitted results.
 Performance for the remaining amino acids is less satisfactory as indicated mostly by more than one analytical quality parameter.
 Improvement of quality for these analytes needs to be achieved by either better precision within the labs and/or improved standardization as referred to above (4.6).